-Let me tell you, mindfulness meditation and Yoga are the two places where I find the most peace, where I bring out everything without any expectations or judgement.
+Let me tell you, mindfulness meditation and Yoga are the two places where I find the most peace, where I bring out everything without any expectations or judgment.

 2 days ago I came back to the same class and saw her.
 This time she came up to me and said “thank you”, for sharing my thoughts and suggesting to meditate before classes.
 She mentioned she had been doing it since, and that she was able to project more confidence and calmness on her classes.